varshiniece/Models_ML/README.md

 ✔ Support Vector Machines (SVM)

 🔹 𝐑𝐞𝐠𝐫𝐞𝐬𝐬𝐢𝐨𝐧 (Mostly for Prediction)
-✔ Linear Regression Polynomial Regression - Relationship is curved , Ridge regression
+✔ Linear Regression
+Polynomial Regression - Relationship is curved ,
+Ridge regression  - use when there are too many feautures and this causes ovrfitting on linear Regression, Introduce a penalty through ridge
 ✔ Multiple Regression
 ✔ Lasso Regression